PytorchForge/client/README.md

 ## Use Client

 For users who want to utilize the client without developing it, pre-built binaries are available in the [releases section](https://github.com/PytorchForge/client/releases) of the GitHub repository.
+(0.1.0-3 latest known working)

 currently only linux version is tested to be working. to run, download latest appImage or deb or rpm, along with pyproject.toml.